-Up to 40 new direct destinations and increased airline competition: Connecting for growth (Frontier Economics, 2011); Impact of airport expansion options on competition and choice (Frontier Economics, 2014).
+Up to 40 new long haul destinations: Impact of airport expansion options on competition and choice (Frontier Economics, 2014, link)

 Regional and Scotland, Wales, and Northern Ireland jobs and economic benefits breakdown: Regional Distribution of Employment and Economic Impacts (QUOD, 2015)

 10,000 apprenticeships with Heathrow expansion, double the number without: The Promise of Heathrow: Heathrow’s vision for growth (Heathrow, 2014)

 38 UK Airports support Heathrow expansion: Regional and Business Airports Group (RABA) (consisting of 32 member airports), Leeds Bradford, Liverpool John Lennon, Newcastle International, Glasgow, Aberdeen, Belfast International Airport.

 Heathrow expected to be connected to 5 rail lines and an easy connection to HS2: Taking Britain Further, Volume 1 (Heathrow, 2015).

 94% of cargo via Heathrow travels in the belly-hold of passenger aircraft (BOSS, Heathrow analysis)

 Heathrow’s top 5 export commodities by value are Aircraft engines and parts; Machinery parts; Precious materials; Pharmaceutical products; and, Paintings and antiques.
 (UKTradeInfo,non-Eu exports, excluding Switzerland).